den-materials/php-wordpress/README.md

 ## What is Wordpress?

-Wordpress is a staple in the web community - it's a simple CMS (Content Management System) that allows a non-technical person to CRUD all of their website's info through an easy to use GUI (Graphical User Interface).
+Wordpress is a staple in the web community - it's a simple CMS (Content Management System) that allows a non-technical person to CRUD all of their website's info through an easy-to-use GUI (Graphical User Interface).

 Once just a simple blogging platform, WordPress is now used on 27% of public websites - so statistically, you've got a 1 in 4 chance of needing to know how to use it.